 It's really, really the best vehicle for learning that you can have with your child.
 The Greeks, after all, who came up with Schole, made a whole thing out of learning through conversation, the Socratic method of asking questions in order to really get to the bottom of your thoughts on something.

-So, I hope that you've been inspired to learn a little more about Scholé, incorporate some of those elements into your home, and incorporate a little bit of that thought process into your interactions with your child.
+I hope that you've been inspired to learn more about Scholé, incorporate some of its elements into your home, and incorporate a little bit of that thought process into your interactions with your child.